-Basketball Coaching - Post-Game TalksFrom the Coach’s Clipboard Basketball Playbook, @ http://www.coachesclipboard.net
+Basketball Coaching - Post-Game TalksFrom the Coach’s Clipboard Basketball Playbook

 Win or Lose

-I also learned this after I got a new assistant one year... we would go out after every game, we would order a "pop" and a sandwich.
+I also learned this after I got a new assistant one year.
+We would go out after every game and would order a "pop" and a sandwich.
 We would write down all the areas that we needed to work on, things where we made mistakes in that game.
 We discussed the game until the food came and then we relaxed.

 I took that information that we wrote down and put it into the next couple of days practice plans so we could correct it.
-IF there was a certain situation that we didn't handle well... we would run those situations at the end of the next practice, that was a great teaching tool and a good learning situation for the players.
-They knew why we were running those, they would just smile.
+IF there was a certain situation that we didn't handle well, we would run those situations at the end of the next practice.
+That was a great teaching tool and a good learning situation for the players.
+They knew why we were running those, and they would just smile.
 I think they appreciated the fact that I didn't yell at them for messing it up and taught them how we wanted to deal with it in the future.
 I hated making the same mistakes twice.

 Lost a heartbreaker

-Then I would have them stand up, I would ask them to put out both hands and wiggle their fingers... and I would tell them, "see, they all work."
+Then I would have them stand up, and I would ask them to put out both hands and wiggle their fingers.
+And I would tell them, "see, they all work."
 I would get a weak smile but at least it broke the tension.

 I think that every coach has his own style and you need to be true to yourself.
 If you don't, the kids will know and you could lose your credibility.